holoviz/param/doc/index.rst

 **Dependencies**:
   Traits is a much more heavyweight solution, requiring installation of a large suite of tools, including C code, which makes it difficult to include in separate projects.
-Param and Traitlets are both pure Python projects, with minimal dependencies.
+In contrast, Param and Traitlets are both pure Python projects, with minimal dependencies.

 **GUI toolkits**:
-  The packages differ on which GUI toolkits are supported: Traits (via the separate TraitsUI package) supports wxWidgets and QT, while Param supports Tkinter (via the separate ParamTk package) and IPython widgets (via the separate ParamNB package), and Traitlets supports IPython widgets.
+  Although any of the packages could in principle add support for any GUI toolkit, the toolkits actually provided differ: Traits (via the separate TraitsUI package) supports wxWidgets and QT, while Param supports Tkinter (via the separate ParamTk package) and browser-based IPython widgets (via the separate ParamNB package), while Traitlets only supports IPython widgets.

+..   >>> from time import time
+     >>> import traitlets as tr
+     >>> class A(tr.HasTraits):
+     ...     instantiation_time = tr.Float()
+     ...     @tr.default('instantiation_time')
+     ...     def _look_up_time(self):
+     ...         return time()
+     ...
+     >>> a=A()
+     >>> a.instantiation_time
+     1475587151.967874
+     >>> a.instantiation_time
+     1475587151.967874
+     >>> b=A()
+     >>> b.instantiation_time
+     1475587164.750875

-**Dynamic support**:
+**Dynamic values**:
-  The packages differ in how they support "active" or "dynamic" values.
-  Traits and Traitlets provide extensive mechanisms for defining custom callbacks and "onchange" code associated with specific user-defined trait instances, which can be very valuable when it is needed, but requires a significant amount of code to be written each time support for such dynamic execution is provided to users.
-Param instead focuses on supporting dynamic parameter *values* for any parameter, not on implementing specific dynamic parameter *definitions*, allowing users to provide dynamic streams of values for any Parameter that has been defined.
-  The `numbergen` package included with Param make it simple to define such streams (e.g. random values, values determined by a mathematical function, or values calculated using arbitrary Python code).
-Users can then define a clock function for Param so that it is clear when the next dynamic value should be returned; each dynamic value is then a function of this global clock value.
-Param's approach is particularly well suited for use when there is a concept of time, whether simulated or real time, because it makes it simple to coordinate many different dynamic parameter values without requiring any code to do the coordination or handle generating the dynamic values themselves.
+  Param, Traits, and Traitlets all allow any Python expression to be supplied for initializing parameters, allowing parameter default values to be computed at the time a module is first loaded.
+Traits and Traitlets also allow a class author to add code for a given parameter to compute a default value on first access.
+Param does not provide any special support for programmatic default values, instead allowing fully dynamic values for *any* numeric Parameter
+  instance:

+  >>> from time import time
+  >>> import param
+  >>> class A(param.Parameterized):
+  ...     val=param.Number(0)
+  ...
+  >>> a=A()
+  >>> a.val
+  0
+  >>> a.val=lambda:time()
+  >>> a.val
+  1475587455.437027
+  >>> a.val
+  1475587456.501314

+  Note that here it is the *user* of a Parameterized class, not the author of the class, that decides whether any particular value is dynamic, without writing any new methods or other code.
+All the usual type checking, etc. is done on dynamic values when they are computed, and so the rest of the code does not need to know or care whether the user has set a particular parameter to a dynamic value.
+  This approach provides an enormous amount of power to the user, without making the code more complex.

+**On_change callbacks**
+  Traitlets and Traits allow the author of a HasTraits-derived class to specify code to run when a specific parameter used in that class instance is modified.
+Param supports similar capabilities, but not at the Parameterized class level, only at the Parameter class level or as part of ParamNB.
+I.e., a class author needs to first write a new Parameter class, adding methods to implement checking on changes, and then add it to a Parameterized class, or else such functionality can be added as callbacks at the whole-object level, using ParamNB.
+Each approach has advantages and disadvantages, and per-parameter on_change callbacks could be added in the future if there are clear use cases.

+All of these packages also overlap in functionality with Python properties, which were added to the language after Traits and Param were developed.
+Like parameters and traits, properties act like attributes with possible method-like actions, and so they can all be used to provide the same user-visible functionality.
+However, implementing Param/Traits-like functionality using properties would require vastly more code (multiple method definitions for *every* parameter in a class), and so in practice Parameters and Traits are much more practical for the use cases that they cover.

 Release Notes
 =============